 Physical therapy may include exercises to strengthen your back, stomach, and leg muscles.
 Learning how to do activities safely, using braces to support your back, stretching, and massage may also be helpful.

-Medicines may include nonsteroidal, anti-inflammatory medicines that relieve pain and swelling, and steroid injections that reduce swelling.
+and swelling, and steroid injections that reduce swelling.

 - Acupuncture and chiropractic care may also be helpful for some people.